Laser capsulotomy: One Stop Clinic

 How long will I have to stay in hospital?

-The procedure lasts approximately 10 minutes, during which time you will hear beeping noises and experience bright lights.
-You will need to allow some time either side of this procedure, so please allow up to two hours for your procedure.
+You will need to allow some time either side of this procedure, so please allow up to three hours for your procedure.

 Are there any risks to this procedure?